5-logic/the-sync-backend/docs/environment-setup.md

 ### Frontend Configuration

 - **FRONTEND_URL**: The URL of the frontend application.
-This is used for CORS configuration and redirect purposes in authentication flows.
+This is used for redirect purposes in authentication flows.

 ### Redis & Queue Management